September 6, 2021 · 0 comments

 By Andrew Osmond.

-As of writing, Gundam NT, also known as Gundam Narrative, is the newest cinema Gundam, opening in Japan in November 2018.
 This blog frequently highlights the fact that many Gundam anime are designed to be accessible to newcomers.
 Gundam NT, quite honestly, isn’t one of them.
 Firstly, the film’s very much a sequel to the lavish series Gundam Unicorn, which is a good starting point for newbies, covered on the blog here.
 Gundam NT picks up several of Unicorn’s story threads, and has appearances by some of its characters, though the protagonists are new.

 (Warning: Some broad spoilers for Gundam Unicorn follow.)